-Automatic Sidetone Generation lets the pilot and observer hear what the other is transmitting over the radios.
+Automatic Sidetone Generation lets the pilot and copilot hear what the other is transmitting over the radios.

-Separate Transmitter Microphone Gain Adjustments adjust the aircraft radio and the two FM radios independently.
+Separate Transmitter Microphone Gain Adjustments adjust the aircraft radio and the FM radio.

 Excellent RF Immunity guarantees clean, clear transmissions.

 Power Requirements: A standard cigarette lighter socket (11 to 34 VDC) or a battery pack.